anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

-The way you do this configuration depends on whether you are initializing K8s on the worker node for the first time, or whether K8s is already installed and you want to switch it's runtime config from containerd to CRI-O.
+The way you do this configuration depends on whether you are initializing K8s on the worker node for the first time, or whether K8s is already installed and you want to switch its runtime config from containerd to CRI-O.

 Both of these are described below.